jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 />
 ```

-here in our case if the content of accordion is card then the items parameter of the AccordionContainer are set like that
+If the accordion content is a card, the items parameter of the AccordionContainer is set with:
+- title: title of the Accordion
+- infoIcon: SVG image of the info icon.
+- popoverInfo: Fetched using FcsAccordionOperations.getFoodSecutriyPopoverInfo()
+- content: Conditionally renders a CustomCard if nutritionData.Acute or nutritionData.Chronic is available.

 ```js
         title: 'Nutrition',